 Special Guardianship offers a further option for children needing permanent care outside their birth family.
 It can offer greater security without absolute severance from the birth family as in adoption.

-Relatives may apply for a Special Guardianship Order after caring for the child for one year.
+Relatives or connected persons may apply for a Special Guardianship Order after caring for the child for one year.
 As Special Guardians, they will have parental responsibility for the child which, while it is still shared with the parents, can be exercised with greater autonomy on day-to-day matters than where there is a Child Arrangements Order.

 Special Guardianship Orders may be made in private family proceedings and the local authority may not be a party to any such arrangements.
 However, a Special Guardianship Order in favour of a relative or foster carer (who was a 'Connected Person') with whom a child is living may be an appropriate outcome as part of a permanence plan for a Child in Need or a 'Looked After' child.